robwent/joomlapure/README.md

 Still in very early stages but stable enough to build a site out of!

 Don't forget to publish the system plugin, there is currently no warning if it is disabled and the template won't work without it.

+### Installation

+The package installs a system plugin and the blank template.

+There are currently no warnings about the plugin being disabled, so if you get a white screen after installing, make sure the plugin is enabled.